- Locate the two release buttons on the back of the Apple Watch casing.

 If you are struggling with a Link Bracelet, the process is slightly different.
 You must first separate the link bracelet into two pieces by pressing the quick-release button on one of the links.
 Once the band is in two pieces, you can proceed to hold the release button on the watch casing and slide the lugs out.
 It is important never to force the band.
 If it isn't moving, ensure you are pressing the release button fully.
 Forcing an apple watch strap without the button being engaged can strip the locking pin, which might lead to your watch falling off your wrist later.
 Once both sides are removed, your watch casing is ready for a fresh look with a new sport watch band or a classic leather option.

-How to install your new apple watch strap replacement?
+How to install your new Apple Watch strap replacement?

 Once you have successfully removed the old strap, performing an apple watch band replacement is a satisfyingly simple task.
 Take your new strap and identify the side that faces the watch.
 Most Apple Watch bands have three metal lugs on the connector; the middle one is usually a different color (often silver or black) and should face the back of the watch (your skin).
 Hold the band at a slight angle and slide it into the slot from the side.
 You do not need to press the release buttons when installing a new band; the mechanism is designed to click into place automatically.